-The NorDig broadcaster transmitting over terrestrial should be aware that telecom broadcasting in the 700 MHz range may occur it their network.
+The NorDig Network Operator transmitting over terrestrial should be aware that telecom broadcasting in the 700 MHz range may occur it their network.

-The NorDig broadcaster transmitting over terrestrial should ensure the NorDig IRD in their network are resilient, or can be associated with a filter which will reduce interference of the telecom broadcasting with a minimum interference to signal level ratio (I/C) as stated in the Table 3.13 while maintaining QEF reception.
+The NorDig Network Operator transmitting over terrestrial should ensure the NorDig IRD in their network are resilient or can be associated with a filter which will reduce interference of the telecom broadcasting with a minimum interference to signal level ratio (I/C).